 Rachel turned to her crew and shouted.
 “Alright, you heard the captain!
 Let’s move!”
 She turned to her CPO.
 “As for you James, you sit still.
 Don’t do anything.”
 James looked to her and gave her a thumbs-up with his good hand.
 Rachel turned away and walked out of her department pit.
 That was when she got a good look at the CIC and wished that she hadn’t.

-She raced down the steps of the CIC and found several people already lifting pieces of the hull up and off people who were trapped under it.
+She raced down the steps of the CIC and found several people already lifting pieces of the hull off people who were trapped under.
 She looked down at a piece of the hull and tried to lift it up but couldn’t until someone came over and assisted her.
 “Alright,” Rachel said as she turned to the person and immediately noticed that it was Richard.
 A startled gasp escaped her lips upon seeing him.
+Is it really him?
+Is it really Richard?

 “Yes McFarland,” Richard said as he too noticed that it was Rachel.
 “I’m alright, a little shaken up but otherwise alright.
 Dumb luck I guess.”
 He laughed, though it wasn’t funny.
-“But yes, it’s good to see that you’re okay.”
+“But yes, it’s good to see that you’re okay as well.”

 Just then a medic came over and immediately called for another one.
 “I need assistance in the CIC, man down and unconscious!
 I repeat, man down and unconscious!”
 The medic put a gurney down on the floor.
 “You two, I need your assistance.
 Carefully pick her up from the sides and I’ll slide this under her.
 You have to be careful; we can’t do any more damage than what she already has.”
 Both carefully lifted Sutter up by her sides and the medic slid her onto the gurney and prepared to move her out.